michelled/weavly.org/src/activities/moving-through-a-maze.md

 ## Level Up!

-Once your learners are familiar with this activity, get them to make their own maze and play then play this game.
+Once your learners are familiar with this activity, get them to make their own maze and then play this game.